Requesting testimonials from your customers can feel awkward. But you should do it! It is great for your business.

 Sometimes your customer might need some extra motivation.
 Offering some kind of gratification in exchange for a testimonial could help you collect more testimonials in a short period of time.

-You can provide a testimonial swap where you exchange testimonials.
+You can provide a testimonial swap where you exchange positive customer testimonials.
 This of course only works if you are using each other’s products or services.

 Offer a gift card to each person who gives a testimonial, or if you have a tighter budget, organize a lottery in which one can win a gift card or some other compelling prize.